EHTEL Innovation Initiative agenda for 2020

 - The Market for AI in healthcare and/or the Market for Virtual Coaching in healthcare.

-The task force wants to explore to what extent digital therapeutics is dependent on AI.
-For a view of the linkage between these two technologies see a three-part video of a presentation by EHTEL honorary member, John Crawford.
+To begin, the task force wanted to explore to what extent digital therapeutics is dependent on AI.
+For a view of the linkage between these two technologies see a three-part video of a 2019 presentation by EHTEL honorary member, John Crawford.

 Digital therapeutics is an area of digital health that is now coming to the fore.
 Therapeutics is about providing treatments, therapies, and drugs.
 This digital form of therapeutics is clearly based on digital technologies.
 The interventions offered are based on high-quality software and programs.
 Digital therapeutics has traditionally been used to support people with chronic conditions.
-Germany, as one example country, has been making progress in this field.
+Germany, as one example country, has been making progress in this field particularly in 2020.
 It can especially help people with preliminary symptoms of a serious condition to avoid the condition or minimise its effects.
 Key questions now are: How can digital therapeutics be used as patients move from the hospital to home?
 How can it function in the home?
 How can it use a range of different types of healthcare data?

 In previous years, the Innovation Initiative has worked on collecting good practices in innovation and on developing a services readiness model.

-From 2020 onwards, the Innovation Initiative is working on two key challenges:
+From 2020, the Innovation Initiative worked on two key challenges:

 - How can digital therapeutics help “fill the gaps” in home-based care?

 - How can digital therapeutics help bring benefits to home-based care?

-The work programme proposes to cover three initial topics:
+The 2020 work programme covered these two initial topics:

 - Digital therapeutics and care at home.

 - Digital therapeutics and mHealth: An innovation journey.

-To achieve the objectives of this 2020 work programme, the Innovation Initiative is organising a series of participatory webinars and workshops, which will draw on a wide range of healthcare priorities and ongoing European projects.
-It will link the priorities of the Innovation Initiative, with the work developed by national and regional institutions and activities in up to five different projects supported by the European Commission (such as ImpleMentAll, LIFEBOTS Exchange, NWE-Chance, vCare, and WE4AHA).
+To achieve the objectives of this 2020 work programme, the Innovation Initiative organised two participatory webinars and workshops, which drew on a wide range of healthcare priorities and ongoing European projects.
+It linked the priorities of the Innovation Initiative with the work developed by national and regional institutions and activities in up to five different projects supported by the European Commission (such as ImpleMentAll, LIFEBOTS Exchange, NWE-Chance, vCare, and WE4AHA).

 - Digital therapeutics and care at home

-Three outcomes are expected from the 2020 work programme:
+Three outcomes emerged from the 2020 work programme: